libretro/docs/docs/library/dosbox-pure.md

 Settings with (Restart) mean that core has to be closed for the new setting to be applied on next launch.

 ### Manage Core Options
+Save or remove option overrides for the current content.

 - **Reset Options**